FoxxMD/blog/_posts/2026-04-20-scaling-renovate.md

 * You commit/merge the PR
 * Forgejo triggers the webhook because of the Push event
   * This sends the commit event payload in the request to Komodo
-* Komodo Action `Renovate Git Commit` recieves the webhook body
+* Komodo Action `Renovate Git Commit` receives the webhook body
   * Checks that the at least one commit came from Renovate Bot and is to the right branch
   * Executes Procedure from Step 3
 * Komodo Procedure executes `batch-deploy-changed-and-exclude` Action with arguments for `critical-infra` tag